School is Out By Ethel Spowers

 Format: Giclée print, Limited Edition (1/850) on 310gms thick, 100% cotton rag.
 Hand-numbered and hand-embossed.

 FRAMING SERVICE All prints are available for our framing service.
 Each frame is individually made to complement your print perfectly.
-Please see our framing page for frame choices and more information.

 © Ethel Spowers Estate